-To save your settings, click the Backup button.
+To save your settings, select the Backup tab.
+Click the Backup button.
 Your browser will extract the configuration file from the router and will prompt you for a location on your PC to store the file.
 You can give the file a meaningful name at this time, such as pacbell.cfg.